Meet The DRG Team: Ron Rawski

 What’s your key role at The DRG?

 My focus is to provide direct leadership to our Research Centers and operational teams, which includes technology, compliance, and vendor management, to name a few.
-When not serving our teams, I’m working on strategic goals as part of our Senior Management Team.
+When not serving our teams, I’m working on strategic goals as part of our leadership team.

 Tell us about the path that led you to where you are today.

 I got my start in marketing research 25 years ago as a daytime call center interviewer.
 I quickly went on to manage a call center and then a team of survey programmers for an international research firm.
 Years later, while obtaining my degree in Business Management, I decided it was time to move to a company where I could challenge my management skills and have a greater opportunity to make a significant, daily impact.
 That was 15 years ago when I applied for this great opportunity at The DRG.
 First on my agenda was to learn the technical side of marketing research, including the server and network infrastructure.
 Since then, I’ve helped grow the company through my technical and administrative direction, with a focus on efficiency, productivity, and security.